ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

-:meth:`RecoverQuad`                  compute the quad of a span ("dict", "rawdict") :meth:`RecoverSpanQuad`              compute the quad of a subset of span characters :meth:`Unicode2GlyphName`            return glyph name from a unicode :attr:`TESSDATA_PREFIX`              a copy of `os.environ["TESSDATA_PREFIX"]`
+:meth:`RecoverQuad`                  compute the quad of a span ("dict", "rawdict") :meth:`RecoverSpanQuad`              compute the quad of a subset of span characters :meth:`Unicode2GlyphName`            return glyph name from a unicode :meth:`MakeAnnotDA`                  Passing color, fontname, fontsize into the annot.
+:meth:`AddAnnotId`                   Add a unique /NM key to an annotation or widget.
+:meth:`AddOcObject`                  Add OC object reference to a dictionary :meth:`ColorCount`                   Return count of each color.
+:meth:`BinFromBuffer`                Turn FzBuffer into a byte[] :meth:`BufferFromBytes`              Make FzBuffer from a byte[] object.
+:meth:`CalcImageMatrix`              Compute image insertion matrix :meth:`CompressBuffer`               Compress FzBuffer into a new buffer :attr:`TESSDATA_PREFIX`              a copy of `os.environ["TESSDATA_PREFIX"]`
 ==================================== ==============================================================